 Must I Be Completely Undressed?

-- Most massage and bodywork techniques are traditionally performed with the client unclothed or mostly unclothed.
+- No, but most massage and bodywork techniques are traditionally performed with the client unclothed or mostly unclothed.
 Keep in mind, you will always be properly and respectfully draped with a sheet and blanket.
-However, you should undress to your level of comfort.
+In any case, you should always choose what suits your comfort level.

 Will the Massage Therapist Be Present When I Disrobe?

-- No. I will leave the room while you undress, relax onto the table, and cover yourself with a clean sheet and blanket.
+- No. I will leave the room while you undress, relax onto the table, and cover yourself with the provided sheet and blanket.

 Will I Be Covered During the Session?